Dating doesn’t have to stop during the quarantine

 And, how old are your profile pictures?
 Why not take this opportunity to get dressed up, go outside, and take a few good new profile photos of yourself?

-3. Act On a Person You’ve Been Admiring from Afar
+3. Act On a Person From Your Past

-If you secretly admired someone you met a while ago, there’s no better time than now to test the waters.
-Having in-person gatherings canceled might actually be a good excuse to check in by text message or chat, and not have it seem so awkward and out-of-the-blue.
+If you secretly admired someone you met a while ago, there’s no better time than now to re-test the waters.
+Being stuck at home might actually be a good excuse to check in with that person by text message or chat, and not have it seem so awkward and out-of-the-blue.

 It could start with a quick message to see how they’re doing.
 Maybe something like this if you haven’t talked in a while: